Didaktikogenic Physics Misconceptions

 It won't work because of Newton's third law, and the fact that forces "internal" to the system add to zero by the third law, and therefore cannot affect the net force on the system.
 Only the net external force on the system determines he motion of the system.Well, you only have to go into the lab and do some experiments to find out that this explanation doesn't fit the experimental facts.
 Put the fan and sail on a low-friction cart and see what happens.
 While this method of propulsion is rather inefficient, it sometimes does move the cart backward, sometimes forward, and sometimes no motion is seen, depending on the geometry of fan and sail.
 So what's wrong with the simple action/reaction explanation given in the previous paragraph?

 Again, this isn't a cleanly closed system.
 Some air from the fan flows around the edges of the sail.
 Surrounding air is also "sucked into" the back of the fan.
 Also, if the boat is to move, it must move through the huge mass of surrounding air, and air drag must be considered in analyzing the problem.
-But there's even a simpler way to realize that these textbook explanations are simplistic.
+But there's an even simpler way to realize that these textbook explanations are simplistic.
 Suppose there were no sail at all, and the fan were blowing forward.
 Which way would the boat move?
 Backward.
 This is the principle of the propulsion system of swamp hovercraft that use a fan for propulsion.
 [Also consider jet aircraft.]
 It illustrates the importance of the surrounding air in such problems.

 Friction is a DragTwo assertions about friction are sometimes seen in textbooks: